gluster/glusterdocs/docs/Developer-guide/compiling-rpms.md

 		# git checkout release-3.4

-    **NOTE -** The CentOS 5.x and instructions have only been tested for the master branch in GlusterFS git.
+    **NOTE -** The CentOS 5.x instructions have only been tested for the master branch in GlusterFS git.
 It is unknown (yet) if they work for branches older then release-3.5.

 4. Configure and compile GlusterFS